mmiranda222/.statsuite/content/using-dlm/manage-user-access.md

  - per SDMX artefact version (e.g. 1.0) or any version (*)
  - permission type (e.g. 3)

- For the list of avaiable Permission types and SDMX artfact types, pleasse see below.
+ For the list of available **Permission types** and **SDMX artefact types**, pleasse see below.

- In order to be able using the AuthorisationManagement web service, the user needs to be authenticated and provide a valid access token.
+ In order to be able to use the AuthorisationManagement web service, the user needs to be authenticated and to provide a valid access token.

 ---